lydiahallie/javascript-questions/uz-UZ/README.md

 #### Javob: A

-We set the variable `calc` equal to a new instance of the `Calc` class.
+We set the o&apos;zgaruvchi `calc` equal to a new instance of the `Calc` class.
 Then, we instantiate a new instance of `Calc`, and invoke the `increase` method on this instance.
 Since the count property is within the constructor of the `Calc` class, the count property is not shared on the prototype of `Calc`.
 This means that the value of count has not been updated for the instance calc points to, count is still `0`.

 </p>
 </details>